chuckcharlie/awspaghetti/README.md

 }
 ```

-The status is published every time a frame is analyzed, regardless of whether a Discord notification is sent.
+The status is published every time the main analysis cycle runs, regardless of whether a Discord notification is sent.
 This allows other systems to monitor the print status in real-time.

 ### Volume Mounting